Addiction Therapist Near Me

 Before you start looking for a therapist, let's discuss the types of addiction with a little bit more detail.
 There are many kinds of addictions, and they can range from life-threatening drug or alcohol addictions to nicotine or caffeine to impulse control disorders like gambling.
 Then there are behavioral addictions like food addiction, internet addiction, and even shopping addictions.

 Some substance addictions can result in health complications like disease, overdose, or even death.
-Alcohol use is legal and common at social gatherings and at certain events.
-This means that alcohol is easy to consume and problematic use can be easy to ignore or cover up.
+Alcohol use is legal and common at social gatherings and certain events.
+This means that alcohol is easy to consume and problematic use can be easy to ignore or cover-up.

 Alcohol abuse has gone up by 49% since the year 2000, and it keeps rising.
 One out of every eight adults in the United States meets the criterion for alcoholism according to a study by JAMA.
 Because alcoholism is on the rise, the toll on America's health care costs is rising as well.
 Some of the illnesses related to alcoholism include type two diabetes, pancreatitis, several kinds of cancer, liver cirrhosis, stroke, heart disease, and hypertension.
 The Centers for Disease Control and Prevention found that over 88,000 adults die as a result of alcohol-related disease or injuries.